-The only three things you need to know about being an organized audience development blogger
+The only three things you need to know about being an organized audience development blogger with an editorial schedule

 However, there are many different ways that you can slice and dice an editorial calendar so that you’re truly creating something new every time that you post.